SHARE

 the best croissant in paris

+Maison Landemaine is the boulangerie at 28 Beaumarchais.
 I have talked about this boulangerie a lot over the years.
 I stumbled upon it on my walk back in 2013, and the lines were out the door, so I had to try it.
-The boulangerie is located at 28 Beaumarchais, close to the Bastille Market, Place des Vosges, and the shop Merci.
+You will find this boulangerie near the Bastille Market, Place des Vosges, and the Merci shop.

 Although the ownership has changed over the years, I haven’t noticed a change in the quality of the items.
 I love their torsades baguette.
 The brioche with pralines and croissants are divine.